Perfectly Soft, Chewy, and Crinkly Ginger Molasses Cookies

 White sugar, brown sugar, and butter in the bowl of a stand mixer

-Scoop tablespoon-sized balls of cookie dough, roll each ball in sugar, and bake at 350F on a cookie sheet until barely set.
-Remove them onto a cooling rack using a metal spatula.
+4. Scoop tablespoon-sized balls of cookie dough, roll each ball in sugar, and bake at 350F on a parchment lined baking sheet until barely set.
+Transfer from the cookie sheet onto a cooling rack using a metal spatula.

 Expert Tips and FAQs